BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_0_Creating_Basic_Bitcoin_Transactions.md

 # Section Four: Sending Bitcoin Transactions

-This section describes three different methods for sending bitcoins to basic P2PKH addresses from the command line, using only the bitcoin-cli interface.
+This section describes three different methods for sending bitcoins to normal P2PKH addresses from the command line, using only the bitcoin-cli interface.

 ## Objectives for This Section